donavon/thwack/README.md

-# What the heck in Twack!? 💥
+# What the heck is Twack!? 💥

 ## TL;DR: